orelmi/winccoa_projectuploader/README.md

 - web page allowing you to download a ZIP file
 - automatic decompression of ZIP in the project tree
 - option to restart the project after download
-- handle multiple servers in case of remote managers by using a datapoint to distribute the ZIP file to each servers.
 - special file ``config.env.bat`` started after download, copy files from sub-folder for current hostname in config directory (support FQDN and netbios name).
 This allow copy of new config or progs files.
+- special file ``install.bat`` allows to define command lines to import dplist/* (see example)
-- special file ``pmondeploy.txt`` allows to define special commands for WCCILpmon (restart a manager)
+- special file ``pmondeploy.txt`` allows to define special commands for WCCILpmon (restart a manager) at the end of download
+- handle multiple servers in case of remote managers by using a datapoint to distribute the ZIP file to each servers.

 ## 🛠️ Installation